mchav/dataframe/docs/coming_from_pandas.md

 5     | 2013-01-06 | -0.5541246187320041 | -1.5791034339829042  | -1.5650415391333796  | -1.7802523632196152
 ```

-As hinted in the previous example we can create a dataframe with `fromList`.
+As hinted in the previous example we can create a dataframe with `fromNamedColumns`.
 This function takes in a list of tuples.
 We don't broadast values like python does i.e if you put in a single value into a column all other values will be null/nothing.
 But we'll detail how to get the same functionality.

 ```python
 df2 = pd.DataFrame(